cptflavio/dimension-delvers-docs/src/code/datapack/format/modifiers.md

 # Modifiers
 ## Modifier
-Modifiers are the core of the Dimension Delvers upgrade system.
+Modifiers are the core of the WotR upgrade system.
 #### Location
-`data/dimensiondelvers/dimensiondelvers/modifier` Take note of the second dimensionDelvers.
+`data/wotr/wotr/modifier` Take note of the second wotr.
 #### Format
 * `tier`: A number representing the tier of the effect.
 * `modifiers` : A list of modifier effects that will be applied to the entity by this modifier.